 Once again, we’ll be extending the service to online shoppers, meaning anyone who places an order through our groceries online website can have their cards collected by one of our colleagues when their shopping is delivered.
 We’ll then make sure these are returned to the store by our delivery driver to be recycled.

-Last year, following a successful campaign, customers dropped 98 tonnes of cards into our recycling points resulting in a donation of £15,000 to the charity – and this year we aim to collect even more cards.
-We hope that the scheme will not only reduce the amount of household waste going to landfill, but also support FSC UK and their work to protect the world’s forests.
+Last year, following a successful campaign, customers dropped 98 tonnes of cards into our recycling points and this year we aim to collect even more cards.
+We hope that the scheme will not only reduce the amount of household waste going to landfill, but also support FSC UK and their work to protect the world’s forests through a charity donation, based on the amount of cards we receive.

 Card recycling points can be found in most Sainsbury’s stores, while customers who shop in some of our larger stores can also recycle broken or unwanted Christmas lights.